On May 14, 1996, a 15-year-old middle school student shot his

 with particularly low self-esteem need to have the opportunity

 membership can be especially helpful for persons whose family

-environment lacks the acceptance and support necessary
+environment lacks the acceptance and support necessary for healthy

 The junior and senior high schools need to continue to examine

 the isolation created by these large impersonal institutions.

 We are subjecting all adolescents to these places at a time